-The Childcare Act 2006 and the Childcare (Disqualification) Regulations 2009 place particular requirements on schoolss for carrying out checks on those working with children under eight to ensure that they are not disqualified from:
+The Childcare Act 2006 and The Childcare (Disqualification) and Childcare (Early Years Provision Free of Charge) (Extended Entitlement) (Amendment) Regulations 2018 place particular requirements on schools/PRUs for carrying out checks on those working with children under eight to ensure that they are not disqualified from:

-Working in Early Years Provision - This includes those who provide any care for a child up to and including reception age (from birth to 1st Sept. following the child's 5th birthday).
-Such care includes education in nursery and reception classes and/or any supervised activity (such as breakfast clubs, lunchtime supervision and after school care provided by the school) both during and outside of school hours for children in the early years' age range;

-• Working in Later Years Provision (for children under 8) - This includes those who are employed and/or work in childcare provided by the school outside of school hours for children who are above reception age but who have not attained the age of 8.
-This does not include education or supervised activity for children above reception age during school hours (including extended school hours for co-curricular learning activities, such as the school's choir or sports teams) but it does include before school settings, such as breakfast clubs, and after school provision;

-• Management - This includes those involved in the management of such early or later years provision detailed above.
+- Working in Early Years Provision This includes those who provide any care for a child up to and including reception age (from birth to 1st Sept. following the child's 5th birthday).
+Such care includes education in nursery and reception classes and/or any supervised activity (such as breakfast clubs, lunchtime supervision and after school care provided by the school) both during and outside of school hours for children in the early years' age range; - Working in Later Years Provision (for children under 8) This includes those who are employed and/or work in childcare provided by the school outside of school hours for children who are above reception age but who have not attained the age of 8.
+This does not include education or supervised activity for children above reception age during school hours (including extended school hours for co-curricular learning activities, such as the school's choir or sports teams) but it does include before school settings, such as breakfast clubs, and after school provision; - Management This includes those involved in the management of such early or later years provision detailed above.

-The criteria for disqualification under the 2006 Act and 2009 Regulations include:
+The criteria for disqualification under the 2006 Act and 2018 Regulations, as applicable to non-domestic settings such as schools, include:

-- inclusion on the Disclosure and Barring Service (DBS) Children's Barred List; - being found to have committed certain violent and sexual criminal offences against children and adults which are referred to in regulation 4 and Schedules 2 and 3 of the 2009 Regulations (note that regulation 4 also refers to offences that are listed in other pieces of legislation); - certain orders made in relation to the care of children which are referred to in regulation 4 and listed at Schedule 1 of the 2009 Regulations; - refusal or cancellation of registration relating to childcare(), or children's homes, or being prohibited from private fostering(#) as specified in Schedule 1 of the 2009 Regulations; - living in the same household where another person who is disqualified lives or is employed (disqualification 'by association') as specified in regulation 9 of the 2009 Regulations; - being found to have committed an offence overseas which would constitute an offence regarding disqualification under the 2009 Regulations if it had been done in any part of the United Kingdom.
+- inclusion on the Disclosure and Barring Service (DBS) Children's Barred List; - being found to have committed certain violent and sexual criminal offences against children and adults which are referred to in Regulation 4 and Schedules 2 and 3 of the 2018 Regulations (note that regulation 4 also refers to offences that are listed in other pieces of legislation):

+- certain orders made in relation to the care of children which are referred to in regulation 4 and listed at Schedule 1 of the 2018 Regulations; - refusal or cancellation of registration relating to childcare(\), or children's homes, or being prohibited from private fostering(#) as specified in Schedule 1 of the 2018 Regulations; - being found to have committed an offence overseas which would constitute an offence regarding disqualification under the 2018 Regulations if it had been done in any part of the United Kingdom.

-() Except if the refusal or cancellation of registration is in respect of registration with a child minder agency or the sole reason for refusal or cancellation is failure to pay a prescribed fee under the 2006 Act (Regulation 4(1) of the 2009 Regulations).
+(\) Except if the refusal or cancellation of registration is in respect of registration with a child minder agency or the sole reason for refusal or cancellation is failure to pay a prescribed fee under the 2006 Act (Regulation 4(1) of the 2018 Regulations).

-(#) Pursuant to legislation references in paragraph 17 of Schedule 1 to the 2009 Regulations.
+(#) Pursuant to legislation references in paragraph 17 of Schedule 1 to the 2018 Regulations.